skypilot-org/skypilot/docs/source/reference/kubernetes/index.rst

                 - name: MY_ENV_VAR
                   value: MY_ENV_VALUE

-  For more details refer to, :ref:`config-yaml`.
+  For more details refer to :ref:`config-yaml`.

 Features and Roadmap
 --------------------